kolapaneni/ProfileHub/README.md

     create database profilehub;

     CREATE USER 'profilehub'@'%' IDENTIFIED BY '*****';
-    GRANT ALL PRIVILEGES ON collegedekho20231031.* TO 'profilehub'@'%';
+    GRANT ALL PRIVILEGES ON profilehub.* TO 'profilehub'@'%';

 **Dependency installation:**